 Large trucks often cause significant damage when involved in an accident.
 Catastrophic injuries, totaled vehicles, emotional trauma, and even death can occur in truck accidents.
-If you have been injured in a Litchfield truck accident, you need an accident attorney who understands the complexities of state laws, federal regulations, and local court procedures as they relate directly to accidents involving large commercial trucks.
+If you’ve been injured in a collision with a tractor-trailer, you need a Litchfield truck accident lawyer who understands the complexities of state laws, federal regulations, and local court procedures as they relate directly to accidents involving large commercial trucks.

 One of the first steps in preparing your truck accident claim is to identify the at-fault party.
 Because Connecticut uses a system called modified comparative negligence, liability is a crucial component of any claim for damages caused by a truck accident.

 The state’s negligence law states that an injured party can seek damages from the person or entity who is at fault for the accident, even if they also share a percentage of fault.
-You may be able to recover economic and non-economic damages as long as you are less than 50% responsible for the accident.
-While Connecticut’s modified comparative negligence rule allows you to seek compensation for accidents that you marginally contributed to, it also requires any compensation you are awarded to be reduced by your percentage of fault.
+You may be able to recover economic and non-economic damages as long as you are less than 50 percent responsible for the accident.
+While the state’s modified comparative negligence rule allows you to seek compensation for accidents that you marginally contributed to, it also requires any compensation you are awarded to be reduced by your percentage of fault.

-A Litchfield truck accident lawyer can help you determine who is to blame for your collision so you can file a claim for damages that has the best chance of success.
+A Litchfield truck accident attorney can help you determine who is to blame for your collision so you can file a claim for damages that has the best chance of success.

 The Federal Motor Carrier Safety Administration establishes federal regulations and laws that truck drivers and trucking companies must adhere to, some of which have been codified in Connecticut’s state law.
 Included in these laws are restrictions and requirements that cover aspects like vehicle maintenance, driver qualifications, and driving hours.